tharait/fsstore-react/README.md

 1. Open **terminal** (Mac, Linux) or **command prompt** (Windows)
 2. Change directory `cd` to the directory where `src` directory is present
 3. Run `npm install` to install dependencies
-4. Run `npm build` to build a for production
+4. Run `npm run build` to build a for production
 5. Then you will find production files inside 'dist' folder